Search

 Breach of a Non-Molestation Order is an arrestable offence under section 42A FLA 1996 and the respondent could be found guilty of a criminal offence.

-An occupation order may have a power of arrest attached to it (at the discretion of the court).
+An Occupation Order may have a power of arrest attached to it (at the discretion of the court).
 This would allow the police to arrest the respondent if there is reasonable cause to suspect that the order has been breached.

 If you believe that a Non-Molestation or Occupation Order has been breached, we would advise you to call the police.